samuelfchen/rda-1/README.md

 #### _API Part 2: the IRdaSerializable interface_

-The _IRdaSerializable interface_ defines two methods for applications to implement object serialization using RDA:
+The _IRdaSerializable interface_ defines two methods for applications to implement arbitrarily complex object-serialization using RDA:

 * **ToRda()**: produces an RDA container that contains specific properties of the object, for serialization.

 * **FromRda(rda)**: restores the object's specific properties from values in a given RDA container, for de-serialization.

-The so-called "RDA Method of Object-Serialization" is described in [this article](https://foldda.github.io/rda/object-serialization-pattern).
+An example of complex object-serialization using RDA container [can be found here.](https://foldda.github.io/rda/object-serialization-pattern).

 #### _Test Cases_